 In 2014, while at Fortune Magazine's Most Powerful Women Summit, Paltrow acknowledged that she was aware that Stewart had accused of "trying to be Martha Stewart," in the Porter Magazine interview.
 "No one has ever said anything bad about me before, so I'm shocked and devastated," she reportedly joked.
 "I'll try to recover.
 If I'm really honest, I'm so psyched that she sees us as competition.
 I really am."
 That same week, Paltrow announced the new CEO of GOOP, Lisa Gersh.
 Prior to working for Paltrow, Gersh was president and CEO of Martha Stewart Living, Stewart's lifestyle brand.
 "She's the perfect person to build on the momentum we have already created at GOOP," Paltrow said in a statement to Us Weekly at the time.

 But wait!
 It doesn't end there: In the November 2014 issue of Martha Stewart Living, Stewart made a not-so-subtle reference to Paltrow's infamous "conscious uncoupling" comment made in reference to her separation from ex-husband Chris Martin earlier that year.
-The publication featured an article headlined "Conscious Coupling" in which Stewart writes about flavour pairings that work well in pies.
+The publication featured an article headlined "Conscious Coupling" in which Stewart writes about flavor pairings that work well in pies.
 We'd say it could have been a coincidence, but come on.

 Stewart once again dissed GOOP in 2017 during an appearance on Andy Cohen's Watch What Happens Live.
 "Who's Goop?" she joked, responding to a fan calling in to ask what she thought about the brand.